Two unforgettable days!

-Saturday, March 3 we managed to get to Camposampiero (Pd).
-The copious snow of the last days and the closure of the highway the day before the departure got us a little worry, but then everything went well.
+Saturday, March 3, we managed to get to Camposampiero (Pd).
+The heavy snow of the past days and the closure of the highway the day before the departure had worried us… but everything went well.

 At our arrival, the organizers Michele Lideo and Nico Ruffato of the Spazio Acustico School and Accademia Filarmonica, were already there to welcome us.

 It was a wonderful opportunity to meet up with longtime friends like Vittorio from Bolzano, Francesco from Roncade and Francesco from Verona, who had just returned from India that day, and my cousin Dino Larry, whom it was nice to see again after such a long time.

 The concert hall was packed.
 Franco was at ease on stage.
 It was a bit like being with family.

 The concert started with the repertoire of the CD Miles of Blues, with blues soundscapes inspired largely by the experiences gained from travelling.